Diegollmll/GO_SetupDocumentation/docs/guide/installation/database.md

    - `appsettings.Production.json`

 ::: tip Configuration Notes
-- Replace `SQLEXPRESS01` with your SQL Server instance name if different
+- Ensure you use your exact SQL Server instance name in connection strings
 - The SMTP settings can remain as placeholders for initial setup
 - Ensure the `MetamodelScriptsFolder` path matches your actual GO-Metamodels location
 :::